external-secrets/external-secrets/design/004-datafrom-key-rewrite.md

 - CRD Design for dataFrom key rewrite

 ### Non-Goals
-Do not implement secret values rewrite, nor handle with conversion.
+Do not implement secret values rewrite - this should be done with templating - nor handle initial secret value conversion (see [#920](https://github.com/external-secrets/external-secrets/issues/920)).

 ### Terminology
 - Secret Key: the kubernetes secret key, aka the `string` in `map[string][]byte` in the codebase used to render Kubernetes Secrets.